thezawzaw/gitops-k8s-handbook/docs/README.md

 ![gitops-featured-image](./images/img_k8s_gitops_cicd_drawio.png)

 ## Introduction

 This hands-on practical guide is to demonstrate GitOps CI/CD automation in Kubernetes with GitLab CI and Argo CD using the [podinfo-sample](https://gitlab.com/thezawzaw/podinfo-sample) Python application.
-It mainly focuses on how to containerize an application, configure Continuous Integration (CI), Continuous Deployment (CD) and fully automated application deployment on Kubernetes.
+It mainly focuses on building end-to-end CI/CD pipeline — how to containerize an application, configure Continuous Integration (CI), Continuous Deployment (CD) and fully automate application deployment on Kubernetes.

 ## Summary: Objectives

-What you'll learn in this hands-on practical guide:
+What you'll learn in this practical guide:

+- **Step (1): Containerizing an application**
-- Write a [Dockerfile](https://docs.docker.com/reference/dockerfile/) to containerize a sample Python application.
+  _In this section, you'll learn how to write a [Dockerfile](https://docs.docker.com/reference/dockerfile/) to containerize a sample Python application._

+- **Step (2): Building GitLab CI Pipeline**
-- Configure the [GitLab CI](https://docs.gitlab.com/ci/) pipeline to build and push Docker container images using Buildah.
+  _In this section, you'll learn how to configure a [GitLab CI](https://docs.gitlab.com/ci/) pipeline to build and push Docker container images using Buildah._

+- **Step (3): Creating a Kubernetes Cluster**
-- Setup a Kubernetes Cluster with [K3s, Lightweight Kubernetes](https://k3s.io/).
+  _In this you'll learn how to set up a Kubernetes Cluster with [K3s, Lightweight Kubernetes](https://k3s.io/)._

+- **Step (4): Writing a Kubernetes Helm Chart from Scratch**
-- Write a [Helm Chart](https://helm.sh/) to deploy the podinfo-sample Python application on Kubernetes.
+  _In this section, you'll learn how to write a [Helm Chart](https://helm.sh/) to deploy the Podinfo Python sample application on Kubernetes._

+- **Step (5): Configuring GitOps Argo CD on Kubernetes**
-- Configure [Argo CD](https://argo-cd.readthedocs.io/en/stable/) as GitOps CD to deploy applications automatically on Kubernetes.
+  _In this section, you'll learn how to set up and configure [Argo CD](https://argo-cd.readthedocs.io/en/stable/) as GitOps CD to deploy applications automatically on Kubernetes._

+- **Setup (6): Configuring Argo CD Image Updater**
-- Configure [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) to automate updating and pulling the Docker container images automatically.
+  _In this section, you'll learn how to set up and configure [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) to automate updating and pulling the Docker container images automatically on Kubernetes._

-This GitOps hands-on practical guide is based on the [GitOps in Kubernetes with GitLab CI and ArgoCD](https://levelup.gitconnected.com/gitops-in-kubernetes-with-gitlab-ci-and-argocd-9e20b5d3b55b) article by Poom Wettayakorn.
-But, I will share more details and focus on a beginner-friently guide.
+This GitOps CI/CD in Kubernetes hands-on practical guide is based on Poom Wettayakorn's [webapp](https://gitlab.com/gitops-argocd-demo/webapp), but I will share more details and focus on a beginner-friendly guide.

-## Prerequisites
+## Before You Begin

 Make sure you have installed the following:

 - Familiar with basic Linux commands
 - Docker Engine
 - Linux installed VM or server or local machine (e.g., Ubuntu, Fedora, RHEL, etc.)

+## Introduction to GitOps

+GitOps is a set of practices fo managing infrastructure and application configurations using the Git repositories as a single source of truth.
+It's an important part of implementing DevOps practices and building CI/CD pipelines.

+GitOps delivers:

+ - A standard workflow for app deployments.
+ - Improved reliability and visibility with Git version control.
+ - Consistency across clusters, cloud, and on-premises environments.

 ## [1] Containerizing an application